What Is Horseradish?

 Fun fact: Your local sushi restaurant likely uses green-tinted horseradish in place of wasabi.
 The two have nearly identical flavors, but horseradish is cheaper to produce.

 How to Cook With Horseradish

 It has many uses in cooking, and it’s most popularly used to make a classic sauce for prime rib and other steak dishes.
-We love using grated horseradish as a deviled egg topping, in potato salad recipes and it’s practically obligatory in a Bloody Mary.
+We love using grated horseradish as a deviled egg topping, in potato salad recipes, it’s even used to make maror (which is a part of Passover Seder traditions), and it’s practically obligatory in a Bloody Mary.

 You’ll also find grated horseradish preserved in cream or mayonnaise as a sandwich spread.
 It’s an integral ingredient in cocktail sauce and spicy mustard.

 How Do You Make Horseradish?